Blue and Yellow

-Photographers for years have used selenium toning in the darks to add a blue tint to their photographs and a warm yellow tone to thier highlights with a stain.
-This gives thier photographs more depth.
-Using a blue yellow split tone, yellow in the highlights and blue in the shadows ads more depth to monochrome images.
+Photographers for years have used selenium toning in the darks to add a blue tint to their photographs and a warm yellow tone to their highlights with a stain.
+This gives their photographs more depth.
+Using a blue-yellow split tone, yellow in the highlights and blue in the shadows adds more depth to monochrome images.
 Stunning.

 Post at least three photographs with this colour combination.
 And discuss how the colours effect the photographs.